Chart Color Schemes

 Pymble demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Pymble's residents aged 15 and above have a notably higher proportion with university qualifications at 62.2%, compared to the national average of 30.4% and the NSW average of 32.2%.
-This educational advantage is evident in the prevalence of bachelor degrees (36.3%), postgraduate qualifications (21.3%), and graduate diplomas (4.6%).
-Technical qualifications make up 14.1%, with advanced diplomas at 8.5% and certificates at 5.6%.
-Educational participation is high, with 33.7% of residents currently enrolled in formal education.
+Pymble's educational attainment is notably higher than national averages.
+Among residents aged 15+, 62.2% have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+This educational advantage is reflected in the types of qualifications held: bachelor degrees are most common at 36.3%, followed by postgraduate qualifications (21.3%) and graduate diplomas (4.6%).
+Technical qualifications make up 14.1% of achievements, with advanced diplomas at 8.5% and certificates at 5.6%.

 Frequently Asked Questions - Education